ESGF/esgf-ansible/README.md

 The simple requirements for the control machine is to have Ansible installed in some way.
 This can be done via a system package manager, or simply via pip, the Python package manager into a Python environment.
 The later is the recommended way as this repository was developed and tested with the latest Ansible at the time, `2.7`.
 It has been found that Ansible `2.4` is not supported. __Using anything other than `ansible==2.7` will result in untested behavior.__

 The simple requirement for the managed machine is that it can be accessed via SSH from the control machine and that the managed machine has a Python interpreter.
 Ansible works reliably with Python 2 on the managed machine.
 Ansible is working towards supporting Python 3 on managed machines, see [their info](https://docs.ansible.com/ansible/latest/reference_appendices/python_3_support.html), but is aware of incompatabilities.
-Since the system Python on CentOS/Redhat 6 and 7 is 2.6 and 2.7 respectively this is not an issue.
+Since the system Python on CentOS/Redhat 6 and 7 is 2.6 and 2.7, respectively, this is not an issue.
 Also, there must be some way to have escalated privileges on the managed machine to deploy the configuration.
 This is described more below.

 For all the details and features of Ansible see:
 - [Ansible Docs](https://docs.ansible.com/)